Improved Performance of Stochastic Gradients with Gaussian Smoothing: Introduction

 Typically, we do not have unrestricted access to $\Omega$ and instead are given a collection of samples where for each sample $\omega\in\Omega$ we can compute $f(\bmx;\omega)$ for any $\bmx\in\mathbb{R}^d$.
 The optimization problem then becomes minimizing the sample average rather than the overall expectation.
 In particular, let $\{\omega_1,...,\omega_K\}\subseteq \Omega$ represent our sample (or training set) and denote

 for each $k\in\{1,...,K\}$.
 Our goal is to find a global minimum of $f$ that satisfies

-Note that if $f(\bmx)=\frac{1}{K}\sum_{k=1}^{K}f_{k}(\bmx)$, then $f$ satisfies the conditions in (\ref{eqn:conditions_on_f}).
-Of course, if the probability distribution of $\Omega$ is known, one can modify $\frac{1}{K}$ in the average to represent the correct likelihood of each observation.
+almost surely (a.s.).
+Note that if $f(\bmx)=\frac{1}{K}\sum_{k=1}^{K}f_{k}(\bmx)$, then $f$ satisfies the conditions in \eqref{eqn:conditions_on_f}.
+Of course, if the probability distribution of $\Omega$ is known, one can modify $\nicefrac{1}{K}$ in the average to represent the correct likelihood of each observation.
 Additionally, we consider the training set as fixed throughout this paper.

-SGD samples a batch, which is often a single point, from the training set and iteratively updates using the gradient over the training set.
+SGD samples a point from the training set and iteratively updates using the gradient over the training set.
 Explicitly, at each step, $k_t\sim\text{Unif}([K])$ (where $[K]=\{1,...,K\}$), and

 One drawback of SGD is that estimates of the gradient near a minimum can vary significantly depending on how much the gradient varies across the dataset as well as the magnitude of the learning rate.
 This is due to the fact that a minimizer of $f$, denoted $\bmx_*$, is unlikely to be the minimizer of any $f_{k}$, which means $\|\nabla f_{k}(\bmx)\|$ will be nonzero for $\bmx$ near $\bmx_*$.
 Hence the iterates will vary even near the minimizer.
 A commonly used approach to address this is to decrease the learning rate on some schedule.
 However, with a smaller learning rate, convergence is slower.
-Among the modifications of SGD that address this is stochastic variance reduced gradient (SVRG) \cite{JohnsonZhang13}, which modifies the gradient used in the update step using inner and outer loops.
-The outer loop computes a control variate that reduces the variance of the iterates in the inner loop.
-The inner loop performs SGD steps, but with the control variate added to each step.
-So, the inner update becomes

-where $\widetilde{x}$ is the output of the previous inner iteration and $\widetilde{\mu}$ is the full gradient at $\widetilde{x}$.
-Since the motivation for SVRG is variance reduction, just like SGD, SVRG has a tendency converge to non-global minima, making it another good candidate for using Gaussian smoothing.

-An even more popular and anecdotally better modification of SGD is Adam \cite{KingmaBa14}, which has coordinate-wise adaptive learning rates and uses momentum.
+A popular modification of SGD is Adam \cite{KingmaBa14}, which has coordinate-wise adaptive learning rates and uses momentum.
 Intuitively, these changes mean that Adam increases the speed of convergence and reduces the noise of the gradient.
 The updates for the momentum, variance, and iterates of Adam are

 where $(\nabla f_{k_t}(\bmx_{t-1}))^2$ is performed coordinate-wise.
 Applying Gaussian smoothing to Adam allows us to attempt to reduce the noise of the gradient even further.

 For any function $g:\mathbb{R}^d\to\mathbb{R}$, we define the $\sigma$-Gaussian smoothed version of $g$ as